Benchmarking the Influence of Pre-training on Explanation Performance in MR Image Classification: Introduction

+Following AlexNet's \citep{krizhevskyImageNetClassificationDeep2012} victory in the ImageNet competition, CNNs developed to become the deep neural network (DNN) architecture of choice for any image-based prediction tasks.
+Apart from their ingenious design, the success of CNNs was made possible by ever-growing supplies of data and computational resources.
 However, sufficient labelled data to train complex CNNs are not widely available for every prediction task.
 This is especially true for medical imaging data, which is cumbersome to acquire and underlies strict data protection regulations.
-To address this bottleneck, Transfer Learning (TL) techniques are frequently employed \cite{TL_med}.
+To address this bottleneck, Transfer Learning (TL) techniques are frequently employed \citep{TL_med}.
 In the context of DNNs, TL strategies often consist of two steps.
 First, a surrogate model is trained on a different prediction tasks, for which ample training data are available.
 This is called pre-training.
-And, second, the resulting model is adapted to the prediction task of interest, where only parts of the model's parameters are updated , while other parameters are kept untouched. \cite{TL_main}.
+And, second, the resulting model is adapted to the prediction task of interest, where only parts of the model's parameters are updated, while other parameters are kept untouched \citep{TL_main}.
 This is called re-training or fine-tuning and requires smaller amounts of labelled data than training a network from scratch, leading to a less computationally expensive process.
-It is believed that TL techniques improves the generalisation by identifying common features between the two tasks \cite{1}.
-Also, TL is frequently employed for prediction tasks in medical imaging. \citet{example-finetuning-ultrasound} use a DNN, trained with the ImageNet dataset \cite{imagenet}, to classify ultrasound images into eleven categories, achieving better results than human radiologists.
-Another example is the reconstruction of Magnetic Resonance Imaging (MRI) data with models trained on an image corpus that was augmented with ImageNet data \cite{example-finetuning-MRI}.
+TL is, therefore, frequently employed for prediction tasks in medical imaging, where it is believed that TL techniques improves the generalisation by identifying common features between the two tasks \citep{1}. \citet{example-finetuning-ultrasound} use a DNN, trained with the ImageNet dataset \citep{imagenet}, to classify ultrasound images into eleven categories, achieving better results than human radiologists.
+Another example is the reconstruction of Magnetic Resonance Imaging (MRI) data with models trained on an image corpus that was augmented with ImageNet data \citep{example-finetuning-MRI}.
 The resulting model outperformed conventional reconstruction techniques.
-However, it also has been argued \cite{train_with_MRI} that the use of pre-trained models may not be adequate for the medical field.
+However, it also has been argued \citep{train_with_MRI} that the use of pre-trained models may not be adequate for the medical field.
 The main argument being that structures in medical images are very different from those observed in natural images.
 Hence, feature representations learned during pre-training may not be useful for solving clinical tasks.